MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-forecasts.md

 ## Difference between the default forecast and a configured forecast

-The following table lists the differences between the default forecast and a configured forecast.
+The following table lists the differences between the default forecast and a forecast configured for your organization.

 | Default forecast | Configured forecast |
 |-----------------------|---------|